mutasim77/ReactJS-Notebook/docs/react-lazy.md

 Unlike static imports, which are synchronous, dynamic imports are asynchronous.
 This enables us to import our modules and files on demand.
 Once webpack comes across this syntax, it immediately starts code splitting our application.

+## Conclusion 💡
+From this note, we learned what lazy loading and code splitting are, how to implement them, and that the best place to implement lazy loading is with routes.
+This avoids rendering the entire page at once, which may result in a slower load time when dealing with pages with large amounts of content.